Probabilistic Gathering Of Agents With Simple Sensors: Continuous-time dynamics

-If all agents are confined inside a disc of radius $\delta$ then gathering has already been achieved.
-Therefore we need to consider the case where there exists at least one other agent $j$ farther than $\delta$ from $s$ at the beginning of motion of agent $s$.
-Suppose agent $j$ is located somewhere in the region shown in Figure \ref{UL_Shrink1} as $1$ and $2$.
-We can easily lower bound the probability that it will remain stationary during the entire motion of agent $s$ as follows.
+Since agents $s$ and $j$ are assumed to be separated at time $t$, then gathering has not yet been achieved at the beginning of the time-interval.

+Suppose agent $j$ is located somewhere in the region shown in \cref{UL_Shrink1} as region $2$.
+We can easily lower bound the probability that it will remain stationary during the entire initial motion of agent $s$ as follows.

-With probability $\frac{1}{4}$ or larger, agent $j$ will not move, since clearly for the range of heading angles between $\frac{\pi}{2}$ and $\frac{3\pi}{2}$, which is included inside span of angle $\rho$ in Figure \ref{UL_Shrink1}, agent $s$ will be in its back sensing region and hence will not move.
+If agent $j$'s heading falls inside the $\rho\ge\frac{\pi}{2}$ angle, as illustrated in \cref{UL_Shrink1}, then it can sense all points in $[p_s(t),p_s(t+dt)]$ and thus will stay put throughout the initial motion of agent $s$ until $s$ stops at time $t+dt \le t+1$.
+Thus agent $j$ stays put during the entire initial motion of agent $s$ with probability at least $\frac{1}{4}$.

+Now suppose that agent $j$ is located in region $1$ shown in \cref{UL_Shrink1}.
+We can apply a similar reasoning by replacing $dt$ by $dt'\le dt$ where $t+dt'$ is the first time when ${p_s(t+dt')}$ comes within range $\delta$ of agent $j$'s initial position $p_j(t)$.
+Likewise we can define an angle $\rho'\ge\frac{\pi}{2}$ ensuring that if agent $j$'s heading falls within $\rho'$ then agent $j$ will sense all points within ${[p_s(t),p_s(t+dt')]}$ which implies to stay put within $[t,t+dt']$, and thus come within distance $\delta$ of agent $s$ during $s$'s initial displacement.
+This will happen with probability at least $\frac{1}{4}$.

+With probability $\frac{1}{4}$ or larger, agent $j$ will not move, either during the entire initial movement of agent $s$ if $j$ is in region 2 or during the initial movement of agent $s$ until it comes within range $\delta$ of this agent if $j$ is in region 1, since, in both cases, agent $j$ will sense agent $s$ during its entire corresponding initial movement.
+From now on we will assume that this event occurs, i.e. that if $j$ is in region 2 then $j$ stays put during the entire initial movement of $s$, and if $j$ is in region 1 then $j$ stays put until it is within distance $\delta$ from $s.$

-As agent $s$ starts to move, the agent $j$ can do one of the two things: \begin{enumerate} \item due to the motion of $s$ enter the range of $\delta$ from $s$ and then $l_{sj}$ and $l_{js}$ will decrease by at least $\delta$ each. \item remain stationary at a distance bigger than $\delta$ from $s$ for the entire motion of $s$, and in this case we can bound the decrease of $l_{sj}$ and $l_{js}$ as follows: \end{enumerate}
+As agent $s$ starts to move, depending on whether it is in region 1 or 2, agent $j$ does one of the following: \begin{enumerate}[(i)] \item stays put and becomes, due to the motion of $s$, within range of $\delta$ from $s$ and then $l_{sj}$ and $l_{js}$ will decrease by at least $\delta$ each. \item remains stationary at a distance bigger than $\delta$ from $s$ for the entire motion of $s$, and in this case we can bound the decrease of $l_{sj}$ and $l_{js}$ as follows: \end{enumerate}

 Let us consider